 A basketball screen is naturally an effort by an offensive player who is without the ball to prevent the path of a defender in order to free his teammate.
 There are two kinds of screens, the ones that are set for the ball handler, and we call those On-Ball Screens, and the ones that are set for a player that is without the ball, the Off-Ball Screens, a topic that we are going to cover in this article.

-Off-Ball screens are crucial for any kind of offense and they have multiple use for the team that is using them:
+Off-Ball screens are crucial for any kind of offense and they have multiple uses for the team that is using them:

-1. They create advantage for the player that is receiving the screen
+They create an advantage for the player that is receiving the screen

-2. They create opportunities for a mismatch - smaller player guarding bigger player and slower player guarding faster player
+They create opportunities for a mismatch - a smaller player guarding a bigger player and a slower player guarding a faster player

 There are four fundamental ways to guarding off ball screens:

 The defender guarding the offensive player that is about to receive the screen needs to establish the "arm bar" contact with him and to try and force the cutter to use the screen.
 The defender needs to try and be nearby or to trail shortly behind as he can.

 If the offensive player sees and recognizes that the player is going to Lock and Trail, then he is going to do a Curl Cut in order to get open.
 Now, what the screener defender needs to do is to try and bump/step on the line just to try and to make the offensive player run wider around the screen and not to allow them to curl around the screen and have their defenders stay behind.

 In order to defend this the right way, the defender has to angle his hips right in order to get past the screen.
 People usually tell their players to get Skinny on the screen.
 Any leaning forward when getting past the screen will result in getting caught on the screen and the cutter will have some open space to operate.

 Here are two good examples of how a defender should evade being hit by the screener.